EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 ## Clone a Repository

-SSH access is not enabled, so HTTPS must be used to clone repositories.
+You can create and edit files in project repositories directly in the web interface.
+However, it usually is easier to clone the repository to the VM filesystem and work with it there.
+You can set this up by cloning the repository:

+1. Go to the main page of the repository in Gitea
+1. Click the blue `<> Code` button
+1. Copy the HTTP URL
+1. Open a terminal window on the desktop (usually under Applications -> Terminal Emulator)
+1. Change into the directory where you wish to clone the repository to
+1. Type `git clone <url>`, pasting the URL you copied from the website
+1. Type your Gitea username and password

+The repository should now be cloned into your workspace.

-When running `git clone`, `git pull`, and `git push`, you will be prompted for your Gitea username and password each time.
+When running further git commands, you will be prompted for your Gitea username and password each time.
 For convenience, you may wish to generate an access token to avoid re-entering your credentials after the initial clone.
 To do this:

 1. In Gitea, click your profile picture in the top right and then on "Settings"
 1. Click "Applications" in the sidebar